Jason de Vos

-Jason Richard de Vos (born January 2, 1974) is a Canadian former professional soccer player who played as a central defender.
-An international for Canada, de Vos played in Canada and the United Kingdom – most notably with Wigan Athletic and Ipswich Town.
+Jason Richard de Vos (born January 2, 1974) is a Canadian soccer executive, coach, and former player who currently serves as an assistant coach with Toronto FC in Major League Soccer.
+While representing his country, he was part of the national team that won the 2000 CONCACAF Gold Cup.

-In 2012, as part of the Canadian Soccer Association's centennial celebration, he was named to the all-time Canada XI men's team.
-In 2016, he was named the Director of Development for the Canadian Soccer Association.

 Club career

+Early career

 Jason de Vos began his professional career in 1990 as a 15-year-old high schooler with hometown club the London Lasers of the former Canadian Soccer League (CSL).
 When the club folded he joined the Kitchener Kickers, also of the CSL.
 When the latter club also folded he rejoined the re-established Lasers in 1992, the last year of operations for the CSL.

+Montreal Impact

 Known for his ability in the air, De Vos spent the next five seasons with the Montreal Impact of the then American Professional Soccer League, the last two on loan to English Third Division club Darlington.

+Career abroad

-In 1998 De Vos first signed a contract with the Darlington before moving to Dundee United of the Scottish Premier League in October on a £400,000 transfer.
+In 1998, De Vos first signed a contract with Darlington before moving to Dundee United of the Scottish Premier League in October on a £400,000 transfer.
 He spent three seasons with The Terrors, captaining the side in 2000–01.
 He was then signed by Wigan Athletic of the then English Second Division for £500,000 in 2001.
 De Vos captained the side to its promotion to the First Division in 2002–03 and was named in that season's PFA Division Two Team of the Year.
-Following an injury-plagued 2003–04, which saw Wigan just miss out on a FA Premier League play-off place, De Vos left on a Bosman transfer and joined Ipswich Town FC.
-Since joining Ipswich, he held down a regular place in the centre of defence, often playing through many injuries, often captaining the team in Jim Magilton's absence.
-In June 2006, Jim Magilton was appointed manager of Ipswich Town and made de Vos the new captain.
+Following an injury-plagued 2003–04, which saw Wigan just miss out on a Premier League play-off place, De Vos left on a Bosman transfer and joined Ipswich Town.
+Since joining Ipswich, he held down a regular place in the centre of defence, often playing through many injuries and even captaining the team in Jim Magilton's absence.
+In June 2006, Magilton was appointed manager of Ipswich Town and made de Vos the new captain.

 He retired from club and international soccer in 2008.

 International career

 De Vos represented Canada at the 1991 Pan American Games.

 He appeared in 49 full internationals, scoring four goals.
 He debuted on August 19, 1997, in a 1–0 home loss friendly to Iran.
 He has represented Canada in 11 FIFA World Cup qualification matches and played at the 2001 Confederations Cup.
-He captained the Canadian team from 1999 until his retirement from international football in 2004.
+He captained the Canadian team from 1999 until his retirement from international soccer in 2004.
 De Vos was named a tournament all-star for both the 2000 and 2002 CONCACAF Gold Cup tournaments, in which Canada were placed first and third respectively.
 He scored the winning goal in the final of the 2000 Gold Cup, a match Canada won 2–0 over Colombia.